brianmingus2/Python_Async_Proxy/README.md

-A solution to the C10K problem in Pure Python.

 This is an HTTP/HTTPS CONNECT proxy written in async Python, which has been Cythonized.

 ## System Tuning

-In order to run the C10K benchmark on Linux you may need to increase the number of allowed file handles.
+In order to run the benchmark on Linux you may need to increase the number of allowed file handles.
 There are a variety of other ways to tune the system as well.

 ## Benchmark Environment